Fundamentals of Meditation Online Course

 Three Guided Group Meditation Sessions Each Week

 We will offer guided group meditations each week on Tuesday evening at 7:30pm and Thursday morning at 7:00am.
-On Saturday we will start a little later with meditation at 9:00am followed by a group sharing and Q&A on that weeks meditation technique.
+On Sunday evenings at 7:30pm followed by a group sharing and Q&A on that weeks meditation technique.

 We will be building up the length of our meditations over the duration of the course: